Optional Practical Training (OPT)

 Travel on OPT

-Students on OPT are still in F-1 status and must continue to be aware of F-1 regulations regarding maintenance of status.
+Students on OPT are still in F-1 status and must continue to be aware of F-1 regulations regarding the maintenance of status.

 If you plan to travel while you are on OPT, you will need a valid F-1 visa to return to the U.S. See our section on visa renewal if your visa needs to be renewed.
 You can refer to our list of Documents Required for Re-entry to the U.S. and you can see more detailed information on travel while on OPT below.

 Low risk.
 You do not need a job offer or Employment Authorization Document (EAD) to travel, as long as you return to the U.S. before you have completed your degree requirements.
 To be readmitted in F-1 visa status, you will need a “valid academic reason”.
 (Attending a graduation ceremony is not considered an “academic reason”.
-However, finishing classes, exams, or defending your thesis are examples of “valid academic reasons”.)
+However, finishing classes, exams, or defending your thesis are examples of “valid academic reasons.”)

 If your OPT application is pending, bring your OPT Receipt Notice with you when you travel.
 If the OPT application is approved, bring your EAD and a job offer letter, if available.

 More risk.
 After you have completed your program, the law [8CFR 214.2(f)(13)(ii)] references the need to show a valid EAD to re-enter the United States.
-However, recent interpretations from Student and Exchange Visitor Program (SEVP) and the Department of State (DOS) indicate that re-entry to the U.S. with a pending OPT application is possible.
+However, recent interpretations from the Student and Exchange Visitor Program (SEVP) and the Department of State (DOS) indicate that re-entry to the U.S. with a pending OPT application is possible.
 [DOS field cable 2004 State 008466 1/13/2004 AMDOC #200405007].

 Because of conflicting guidance between the law and the interpretation of the law, we do not recommend travel and re-entry after your program completion date and while your OPT application is pending unless you have a valid job offer.
 Once your OPT application is approved, both a job offer letter and an EAD are needed.
 We recommend reviewing and printing out the information online from U.S. Immigration and Customs Enforcement (ICE) regarding travel on OPT.